1. Can I come to Macalester as an exchange student?

 - For ISEP students: your home institution will work with you on how to get your J-1 visa.

-- All other partner institution You will have to submit financial information through your online account.
+- All other partner institutions You will have to submit financial information through your online account.
 This information will be used to complete your I-20 (immigration form) and is generally due 3-4 weeks after acceptance.
 Macalester’s International Student Programs office will reach out to you with more information and deadlines once you have been accepted.

 In the weeks following acceptance, you will also be contacted via email about course registration, housing preferences, arriving on campus, and more.